drubinstein/pokerl/content/docs/chapter-2/policy/index.md

 All party data is concatenated together and passed through a small dense layer to create a "Pokémon” space.

 ## Binary Vectors
 In RAM, events are stored as 320 byte array each bit optionally representing one in-game event.
 We unpack this aray into a 2560 byte vector, filter for flags that are used by the game and pass the vector to the policy.
-The event vector in RAM does not include Lapras, Rival 3, defeating the Game Corner Rocket and the givingn a drink to a Saffron Guard.
+The event vector in RAM does not include Lapras, Rival 3, defeating the Game Corner Rocket and the giving a drink to a Saffron Guard.
 We additionally pass these 4 "events" separately as they are "event"-like in my opinion.

 ## Safari Steps
 The numbers of steps left in the Safari Zone is in the range [0, 502].
 We normalize the steps observation to a value between 0 and 1 where 0 means no steps are left and 1 means you have the max number of steps remaining.